 Jesus' return, the

 rapture, and Armageddon.
-This blame could
+This blame might quickly evolve into violence.

 disappointment without a lot of distress.
 Conservative religious leaders

 still refer to the world being in its last days, but fewer are predicting